 This text is an introduction to the full range of standard reference tools in all branches of English studies.
 More than 10,000 titles are included.
 The Reference Guide covers all the areas traditionally defined as English studies and all the field of inquiry more recently associated with English studies.
 British and Irish, American and world literatures written in English are included.
 Other fields covered are folklore, film, literary theory, general and comparative literature, language and linguistics, rhetoric and composition, bibliography and textual criticism and women's studies.

-This important work has been completely revised and expanded with the addition of online databases, Web sites and CD-ROM titles.
-It identifies and describes hundreds of reference books that pertain to American history; entries offer thorough annotations that are both descriptive and evaluative.
-Arranged topically, chapters cover U.S. history in terms of politics and government; diplomatic history and foreign affairs; military history; social, cultural, and intellectual history; regional history; and economic history.
+This important work has been completely revised and expanded with the addition of online databases, web sites and CD-ROM titles.
+It identifies and describes hundreds of reference books that pertain to American history.
+Entries offer full descriptive, and in some cases, evaluative annotations.
+Arranged topically, the guide begins with an introduction and a chapter on sources of general importance.
+Subsequent chapters cover U.S. history in terms of politics and government; diplomatic history and foreign affairs; military history; social, cultural, and intellectual history; regional history; and economic history.
 Introductory scope notes provide valuable expository information and suggested search strategies in such areas as automation, government documents, and genealogy.
-Includes works published through 2002.
+Entries include works published through 2002.

 A detailed reference work that documents every aspect of the American public library experience through topical entries, statistics, biographies, and profiles. • Profiles of individual libraries and biographies of important public librarians